55 Healthy Recipes to Make in 10 Minutes (or Less)

 Blueberries, spinach, a poached egg and chopped walnuts with a drizzle of honey balsamic vinegar are the perfect combination of superfoods to get your morning started.
 This salad is loaded with antioxidants and immune-boosting nutrients.
 This meal screams healthy without losing any yummy taste!

 Move over avocado toast, there's a new kind of toast in town!
-Spread ricotta lightly over half a whole wheat English muffin with sliced figs or strawberries and a drizzle of honey.
+Spread ricotta lightly over half a whole-wheat English muffin with sliced figs or strawberries and a drizzle of honey.
 This treat is one sure to please all the sweet lovers out there and is one you don't have to worry about going straight to the love handles!

 Peanut butter is a nutrient-dense spread with around 2 grams of fiber and 8 grams of protein per serving.
 The combo of rich and creamy PB with a sweet banana wrapped up in a whole grain tortilla is one hard to deny.
-Be sure to grab the peanut butter that has only one ingredient and skips any unnecessary salt and sugar!
+Be sure to grab the peanut butter that has only one ingredient and skip any unnecessary salt and sugar!

-In a large sauce pot, combine one can of red beans, one can of roasted diced tomatoes, frozen corn and green beans, and vegetable stock with garlic powder, onion powder, salt and pepper.
+In a large saucepot, combine one can of red beans, one can of roasted diced tomatoes, frozen corn, and green beans, and vegetable stock with garlic powder, onion powder, salt, and pepper.
 Heat it fully through and pack about up a cup for lunch.
 You can store the rest in the fridge and save it for healthy lunches throughout the whole week.

 Fancify a tuna salad by using Greek yogurt instead of mayo.
 Put it over a bed of spinach and cranberries with a squeeze of lemon juice.
-Greek yogurt will add a boost of protein and spinach packs in a hefty amount of vitamin K, A, B2, B6, C and more!
+Greek yogurt will add a boost of protein and spinach packs in a hefty amount of vitamin K, A, B2, B6, C, and more!

 Cheese doesn't always have to be on the list of diet no-nos.
 As long as cheese is consumed in moderation it can make a healthy lunch much easier.
 Fill a whole wheat or sprouted tortilla with provolone or mozzarella which both easily get a day's worth of calcium per serving.
 You can use a stove, microwave or panini press to make this dish, all in under ten!

 If you're not already avocado obsessed, this lunch will change that!
 Split an avocado in half, take out the pit and spoon out a small amount of the avo (obviously eat that).
 You can stuff it with anything from tomatoes and mozzarella with balsamic drizzle to quick brown rice with beans and salsa.
 Or try our recipe with crab!

 Leftover chicken finds its home in this recipe!
 Put cauliflower florets in a food processor and blend until it comes to a rice-like consistency.
 Place it all in a frying pan with sesame oil, garlic, frozen veggies and ¼ cup of water.
 Cover for until the cauliflower has softened and the veggies defrost fully.
 Toss in leftover chicken for some added protein that will help build lean muscle!